Gankare/Starlitseas_Dokumentation/README.md

 ### Spirit Guide:
 I added a talking ray that gives the player tips on what to do or encurrages the player to keep going every level.
 It's made with 3D widget over the ray, the ray always facing the player so that the text is facing the player.
 The text only shows when the player is close to the ray.

 ![](/Assets/TalkingRayScript.png)
 The rays text is set in the level blueprint.
+You can see the sprirt guide in the level design images below.
 ![](/Assets/RayText_LevelBlueprint.png)

 ## LevelDesign